Ridge Preservation cost & benefits explained

 • enhanced patient satisfaction and loyalty

-Together, these factors position ridge preservation as a strategic investment rather than an expense — a conclusion supported by economic modelling in Barootchi et al.3.
+Together, these factors position ridge preservation as a strategic investment rather than an expense — a conclusion supported by economic modeling in Barootchi et al.3.

 Communicating Value to Patients